HealthInfo Canterbury

 Information about enduring power of attorney.

-Pamphlets about enduring power of attorney are also available in Māori and Chinese on this page.
+A pamphlet about enduring power of attorney is also available in te reo Māori.

 Organ donation New Zealand has information that can help you decide if you want to become a donor and how you go about becoming a donor.